Noel-leoN/MapExt/README.md

 # Cities Skylines 2 Map Extended Mod (Beta)

 ## Introduction
 - 57km^2 Extended Map (16x the size of the vanilla map)
 - 229km^2 Extended Map (256x size)

 ## Requirements

-- Game version 1.2.0f1.
 - BepInEx 5.4.21

 ## Install
 - install BepInEx 5.4.21 to you game root, run the game once then exit.
-- download and unzip the Release zip file, then you'll get MapExt.PDX folder(1 file) and MapExt.Patch folder(5 files).
+- download and unzip the Release zip file, then you'll get MapExt.PDX folder(1 file) and MapExt.Patch folder(3 files).
-- copy MapExt.PDX folder to game local pdx mod folder. (usually located in: Users\youraccountname\AppData\LocalLow\Colossal Order\Cities Skylines II\Mods)
 - copy MapExt.Patch folder to gameroot\BepInEx\patchers folder. (not \plungins !)
+- (optional, only required for some simulation fix) copy MapExt.PDX folder to game local pdx mod folder. (usually located in: Users\youraccountname\AppData\LocalLow\Colossal Order\Cities Skylines II\Mods)

 ## Usage
-For 57km^2 version(more stable):
+For 57km^2 version(stable):
 - create map in game editor manually or import 57.344km heightmap and 229.376km worldmap. (or any size you want but it scales)

 For 229km^2 version(under test):
 - create map in game editor manually or import 229.376km heightmap and 917.504km worldmap(recommand only use heightmap for better performance). (or any size you want but it scales)

-Currently 4096x4096(more stable) 16bit grayscale terrain image (PNG or TIFF) are supported.(8192 causes bugy water rendering,16384 totally not work)
+Currently 4096x4096(stable) 16bit grayscale terrain image (PNG or TIFF) are supported.(8192 causes bugy water rendering,16384 totally not work)

 ## Caution
 It's recommanded to select initial starting tiles before you save map in Editor or it will crash when you loaded a saved map in Editor.
-(This is a vanilla bug that has been fixed in version 1.1.8f)
+(This is a vanilla bug that may have been fixed since version 1.1.8f)

 ## Compatibility
-The current solution is mainly to replace the burst job system that references mapsize, which may not be compatible with other mods.
-- Modifies:
-	- maptile/areatool system.(replace)
-	- .cctor of water/terrain system.(preloader patch)
- 	- some water-related systems.(replace)
-	- some generic subclasses of cellmapsystem ,and most of the systems that reference these subsystems.(replace)
+The mod uses preprocessing to patch static constants , so they don't theoretically cause other mod conflicts.
+(not using PDX mods is deferred loading, so they can't be achieved without compromising compatibility and performance for the time being)

 ## Changelog
+- 1.0.5.0
+    - Theoretically its a relatively stable version.
+    - After an in-depth look at the burst compile mechanics of this game, (misled by some claims before), I've found that very little code needs to be patched via MonoCecil.
+Therefore, it will not affect the gameplay and performance of vanilla game.
+    - Deleted a lot of unnecessary codes
+    - The PDX part of mod is only a fix for a coupling flaw in vanilla where the noise pollution effect amplifies as the mapsize expands.
+Even if you don't use it, it will not affect gameplay at all, except that citizen happiness will show a high noise warning.
+Consider using mods like City Control to disable these notice, as happiness is very easy to achieve.

 - 1.0.3.0
     - Compatible with 1.2.0f1
 	- Only 4096x4096 / 16bit grayscale PNG or TIFF format of heightmap is supported.